 Most hospitals use one of three floating strategies.
 Some facilities will float to a lower acuity unit than their home unit.
 Other facilities will require nurses to select from a list of units where they can float - this comes with the caveat that ICU nurses will float to other high acuity units before nurses from the medical-surgical units (Trossman, 2014).
 The last floating strategy is where nurses are expected to float to any unit in the facility; typically in critical access facilities.

 Regardless of where you float, you must be able to demonstrate the basic competencies of the unit’s core staff (Trossman, 2014).
 Each unit should have a core set of competencies that all nurses who may float to the must successfully complete.
 These core competencies are validated during the facility’s annual competency period.

 Having the required competencies to float to another unit will help you be successful in managing your patient’s care, but they cannot guarantee you a successful floating experience.
 For this to happen you must look at floating as an opportunity for growth and not as a necessary evil.

-It does not matter if this is your first floating assignment, or your 21st floating assignment, consider the following before you arrive to the float unit:
+It does not matter if this is your first floating assignment or your 21st floating assignment, consider the following before you arrive at the float unit:

 - If not, talk to your charge nurse or leadership team to negotiate a change of assignment

-o Conduct a quick survey of the unit to familiarize yourself with where crucial items are located such as code carts, medication rooms and supply rooms
+- Conduct a quick survey of the unit to familiarize yourself with where crucial items are located such as code carts, medication rooms, and supply rooms

 Floating does not have to be stressful, or something to dread.
 It can be a valuable learning experience if you do your part.
 Keeping your competencies up to date will work in your favor and increase the likelihood of a successful floating experience.
 But it doesn’t stop there!
 Keep a positive attitude, ask for help if you need it, help others when you can and request feedback at the end of the shift.
 These small steps will increase the likelihood of a successful floating shift.